SCAVENGER AI

 Some considerations

-Certain mathematical inconsistencies may have been injected (benignly or maliciously) during the training and/or post-training phases of the model lifecycle such as model quantization, serialization, fine-tuning for application specialization, fine-tuning for RAG adoption, and reinforcement learning augmentation.
+Mathematical inconsistencies may be injected (benignly or maliciously) during the training and/or post-training phases of the model lifecycle such as model quantization, serialization, fine-tuning for application specialization, fine-tuning for RAG adoption, and reinforcement learning augmentation.
 In addition, fine-tuning a model modifies the distribution and values of parameter weights and bias in the original model.
 Recent work show that fine-tuning a model may remove certain desired features of the base model, such as safety and security functionality.